eloiseboudon/scrabble/README.md

 - Use the input box and **Valider** button to check a word against the backend.

 ### Notes
-- `backend/ods8.txt` contains a small subset of the ODS8 word list for demonstration purposes.
+- `backend/ods8.txt` contains the ODS8 word list for demonstration purposes.
 - Ensure PostgreSQL is available if you plan to extend the project with database features.

 ## Règles du jeu